milk-v/milkv.io/docs/meles/os-usage/revyos.md

 ## SSH

-Open a command line window according to [Open the Command Line](./cmdLine.md).

 - Check the status of the SSH service.
 Run the following command in a command line window

 ```